weeds growing through crack in cement

 How to Engage in Healthy Conflict

-My husband and I approach conflict from different starting points.
+My family and I approach conflict from different starting points.

-He’s completely comfortable engaging in a disagreement, and does so freely … and, to be honest, sometimes unnecessarily. ☺
+They’re completely comfortable engaging in a disagreement, and do so freely…and, to be honest, sometimes unnecessarily. ☺

-I’m completely comfortable sweeping things under a rug … until two years later, which is when I lift up the rug and show the offending party the unresolved issue that’s still bugging me.
+I’m completely comfortable sweeping things under the rug…until two years later, which is when I lift up the rug and show the offending party the unresolved issue that’s still bugging me.

 What’s your relationship with conflict?
 What’s your starting point?